 More often than not, this is not the case.
 Renters actually have leverage when it comes to leases.
 If you are a renter, read the lease in its entirety and bring up any details that are important to you.
 Again if you are in a time in your life where you may or may not potentially be moving, bring up the possibility of including a relocation clause in your lease.
 It never hurts to ask and many landlords are willing to negotiate with good, quality renters.

 Another renting myth is that renters can be evicted with little notice or due cause.
 Renters who have a good lease in place are protected from this myth.
 Again, it is imperative you read your agreement in its entirety to be aware of any eviction clauses.

 Renters Can’t Afford To Buy a Home

 There are renters who rent by choice.
-Either they enjoy the freedom renting lends to their lifestyles, are new to a city, or are testing out an area before buying they do have a reason for choosing to rent rather than buy.
+Whether they enjoy the freedom renting lends to their lifestyles, are new to a city, or are testing out an area before buying, they do have a reason for choosing to rent rather than buy.

 Renting in Cincinnati